ECMWFCode4Earth/air-quality-observation-classification/Milestone3_Pecos_Quality_Control/README.md

 # Implementation

-Milestone 3 Classification of AQ Stations
+Milestone 3 Pecos Quality Control

 # Aims
 1 Choose an upper bound of values and identify value over to be outliers by searching openAQ dataset